Disney’s Iger: Marvel movies aren’t ‘less’ than Scorsese, Coppola classics

 The Disney CEO pointed out that the Marvel films, which are blockbusters, make lots of money throughout the film distribution system, which allows distributors and theaters to show smaller films that don’t have as big an audience.

+Disney has been distributing the Marvel Studios movies since 2012.
+Marvel Studios was integrated into Walt Disney Studios in 2015.
+Disney has invested heavily in a series of Marvel shows for its new Disney+ streaming service, which will launch November 12.

-Then he really got going.
+Then Iger really got going.

 “I’m puzzled by it,” Iger said of Scorsese’s and Coppola’s comments.
 “If they want to bitch about movies it’s certainly their right.
 It seems so disrespectful to all the people who work on those films who are working just as hard as the people who are working on their films and are putting their creative souls on the line just like they are.”